Alec-Alameddine/poker-showdown/README.md

-This program generates poker hands and compares their strengths.
+This program generates poker hands and compares their strength.